 Standalone MCP Server

-@codeatlas/mcp is a 39-tool Model Context Protocol server that exposes a live architectural map of your codebase — and an AI code review built on the same six-layer model — as JSON-RPC over stdio.
-Plug it into any MCP-compatible LLM client; your assistant gains structured access to routes, sequence diagrams, dependencies, impact analysis, a SQL-queryable snapshot, and review findings grounded in source quotes.
+@codeatlas/mcp is a 51-tool Model Context Protocol server that exposes a live architectural map of your codebase — and an AI code review built on the same six-layer model — as JSON-RPC over stdio.
+As of v4.0.0 it ships with zero-config install: one npm install inside your repo auto-wires every MCP client on the machine, starts a per-OS daemon, and opens a live browser surface at http://localhost:7842 — no JSON files to edit, no npx chaining.

 What you get